 Image replicator make

-Disk Image (.dd.xz)
+- Disk Image (.dd.xz)

-The disk image is easier to write from different workstation OSs, will auto-expand to the full disk length on its first boot, and is intended to be used for image capture (and later image writing) due to its small size and auto-expansion process.
+- The disk image is easier to write from different workstation OSes, will auto-expand to the full disk length on its first boot, and is intended to be used for image capture (and later image writing) due to its small size and auto-expansion process.
 We recommend this route for users who may not have access to a Linux workstation or need to capture images from a golden unit first.

-Tarball Image (.tar.xz)
+- Tarball Image (.tar.xz)

-Note: It is recommended to use USB drives with solid-state media for this process.
+| Note: | This process recommends a solid-state USB drive.
 Slower USB drives, especially those with spinning media, may take too long to enumerate and the bootloader will not boot the Image Replicator disk.
-Additionally, the use of low quality, damaged, and/or worn out USB drives may cause unexpected errors that appear unrelated to the USB drive itself.
-If there are issues using the Image Replicator, we recommend first trying a new, fresh, high-quality USB drive from a trusted named brand.
+Low quality, damaged, and/or worn out USB drives may cause unexpected errors that appear unrelated to the USB drive itself.
+If there are issues using the Image Replicator, we recommend first trying a new, fresh, high-quality USB drive from a trusted brand. |

 Disk Image